 We will only make statutory appointments where we judge that this is required to safeguard the interests of tenants and/or service users.

-Our document ‘How we appoint managers and governing body members’ gives further information about our powers to appoint statutory managers and how we will use the list.
+Our document 'How we use our statutory powers' gives further information about our powers to appoint statutory managers and how we will use the list.

 We carried out an open selection process for the statutory manager list.
 We advertised for applicants and then assessed each application against a defined list of experience, skills and knowledge required for such appointments.
 You can see the experience, skills and knowledge we asked applicants to demonstrate in the application pack.